May 28-31, 2025

 Renae's work delivers environmental sustainability with the mutual benefit of financial sustainability, by generating over $1.2 million of revenue and savings and has recently been featured on the ABC War on Waste TV series, which captured over 4 million views worldwide.
 She has awarded 2019 and 2020 Brisbane City Council Waste Innovation Award and is the 2022 Brisbane “All Star - Lifetime achievement” Waste recipient.
 The CHQ Sustainability program has won the Clinical Excellence award and was a finalist for the 2022 Qld Premiers Award.

-• Naohiro Kato
+• A/Professor Naohiro Kato

-Naohiro Kato
+A/Professor Naohiro Kato

 Louisiana State University